coderharshith/Java/README.md

  ## Topic 3:- Conditional Statements
    ***
+   *
-    *The four conditional statements in Java are: if, if-else, else-if ladder, and switch.
-The 'if-else' *statement executes different code based on whether the condition is true or false.
-The 'switch' statement *evaluates an expression and executes the code corresponding to the matching case
+    The four conditional statements in Java are: if, if-else, else-if ladder, and switch.
+The 'if-else' statement executes different code based on whether the condition is true or false.
+The 'switch' statement evaluates an expression and executes the code corresponding to the matching case
+    *
   ### if, if-else, else-if ladder
+    *if statement
         if (10 >= 10) {
             System.out.println("matching");
         }
+    *if-else statement
         if (10%2 == 0) {
             System.out.println("even");
         }